Gottox/scrssh/README.md

 ![Raspberry Pi 2](./rpi2.jpg)

 scrssh lets you interact with remote desktops and servers over SSH.
-No remote configuration needed.
+No remote setup needed.

 # Requirements